begoon/tmpz/webassembly/README.md

 and uses offsets to access its elements.

 In fact, WASM "direct memory access" is not what it literally means.
-WASM memory is a reguar JavaScript object, which is a flat array of bytes.
+WASM memory is a regular JavaScript object, which is a flat array of bytes.
 Its lifecycle is managed by JavaScript garbage collector as any other JavaScript objects.